codecentric/helm-charts/charts/keycloak/README.md

 ## Upgrading

+### From chart < 18.0.0

+* Keycloak is updated to 18.0.0-legacy

+Please read the additional notes about [Migrating to 18.0.0](https://www.keycloak.org/docs/latest/upgrading/index.html#migrating-to-18-0-0) in the Keycloak documentation.

 ### From chart < 17.0.1

-* Keycloak is updated to 17.0.1
+* Keycloak is updated to 17.0.1-legacy
 * Use image from quay.io/keycloak/keycloak

 Note that we now need to add the `-legacy` suffix for the `Keycloak Legacy` image for the Wildfly based Keycloak as documented in [this Keycloak Blog Post](https://www.keycloak.org/2022/02/keycloak-1700-released#_migrating_from_the_preview_quarkus_distribution),